JayC-SF/SOEN321-Project/README.md

 - Strong or offensive language.
 - Slurs or discriminatory remarks.
 - Descriptions of violent behaviors or dangerous activities.
 - Harmful instructions, such as dangerous recipes or actions.

+Please use at your discretion.
+All purposes and techniques fall under the preface of educational purposes under Concordia University and should NOT be done for personal use.

 ## Installation
 Follow these steps to set up the project environment.
 The recommended Python version is 3.11.0 or above.